isomerpages/govtech-stp/_vtl-air/frequently-asked-questions.md

 No, travellers are not required to self-isolate after their Day 3 and Day 7 ARTs.
 Self-isolation is only required pending the results of the on-arrival COVID-19 PCR test at the airport.

+However, if tested positive for their ART, travellers must follow <a href="https://covid.gov.sg/well-but-positive" target="_blank">MOH’s Protocol 2</a> and self-isolate immediately.
+They must book an appointment for a confirmatory PCR test at a <a href="https://go.gov.sg/QTC-ART-testing" target="_blank">Combined Test Centre (CTC)</a> via the booking link provided as soon as possible and undergo the PCR test no later than 2130 hours on the day after testing ART positive.
+If they were planning to depart from Singapore, they should defer their travel plans, attend their confirmatory PCR test, and await their PCR test results.

 #### 10. How soon will the results of the Day 3 and Day 7 ARTs be out?

 Travellers can expect to receive their results via their registered mobile number within 1 hour of their test.
 They are not required to wait for their test results at the Quick Test Centres and may leave immediately after their ART.